Pages

 These days, production has become a whole other beast.

+Modern rap uses advanced digital audio workstations (DAWs), complex sampling, and virtual instruments.
 Producers blend trap beats, drill, and electronic sounds in ways that would’ve blown my mind back in the day.
+It’s amazing to see how much skill and knowledge go into mixing and recording now.

 2. LYRICISM AND THEMES